Dulcie's Adventure

-Dulcie's Adventure is a 1916 American silent drama film, directed by James Kirkwood, and starring Mary Miles Minter and Bessie Banks.
+Dulcie's Adventure is a 1916 in film American silent drama film, directed by James Kirkwood, and starring Mary Miles Minter and Bessie Banks.
 The script for the film was adapted by William Pigott from a novel written by R. Strauss.
-The film is notable for being the first time that Allan Forrest appeared as Minter's leading man; the two would make a further 19 features together, ending with The Heart Specialist (1922 film).
+The film is notable for being the first time that Allan Forrest appeared as Minter's leading man; the two would make a further 19 features together, ending with The Heart Specialist.
 As with many of Minter's features, it is believed to be a lost film.